FrankSanta/PPG-Classification/README.md

 # Cardiac Arrhythmia Classification from PPG Signals

-**A new metric for the classification of cardiac arrhythmias in PPG signals**

 ## 🧠 Overview

 This project addresses the detection of cardiac arrhythmias from photoplethysmographic (PPG) signals, focusing on distinguishing: